finos/FDC3/docs/api/spec.md

 When an instance of an application is launched, it is expected to add an [`IntentHandler`](ref/Types#intenthandler) function to the Desktop Agent for each intent it has registered by calling the [`fdc3.addIntentListener`](ref/DesktopAgent#addintentlistener) function of the Desktop Agent.
 Doing so allows the Desktop Agent to pass incoming intents and contexts to that instance of the application.
 Hence, if the application instance was spawned in response to the raised intent, then the Desktop Agent must wait for the relevant intent listener to be added by that instance before it can deliver the intent and context to it.
 In order to facilitate accurate error responses, calls to `fdc3.raiseIntent` should not return an `IntentResolution` until the intent handler has been added and the intent delivered to the target app.

-Intent handlers SHOULD be registered via [`fdc3.addIntentListener`](ref/DesktopAgent#addintentlistener) within 30 seconds of the application launch and MUST be added within 90 seconds.
+Intent handlers SHOULD be registered via [`fdc3.addIntentListener`](ref/DesktopAgent#addintentlistener) within 15 seconds of the application launch (the minimum timeout Desktop Agents are required to provide) in order to be widely compatible with Desktop Agent implementations.
+Individual Desktop Agent Implementations MAY support longer timeouts or configuration to control or extend timeouts.

 ### Originating App Metadata